adioshun/gitBook_DeepDrive/paper2016-squeezedet.md

 	- $Ch_f$ is the number of input **channels** to the detection layer.

 - Denote ConvDet’s filter **width** as $F_w$ and **height** as $F_h$.

-- With proper padding/striding strategy, the output of ConvDet keeps the **same spatial dimension** as the feature map.
+- 적절한 패팅과/Striding을 사용하여 ConvDet의 출력은 Feature Map과 같도록 유지 된다. `With proper padding/striding strategy, the output of ConvDet keeps the **same spatial dimension** as the feature map. `
 - To compute K × (4 + 1 + C) outputs for each reference grid, the number of parameters required by the ConvDet layer is  $F_wF_hCh_fK(5 + C).$
 - The FcDet layer described in [21-YOLO] is comprised of two fully connected layers.
 - Using the same notation for the input feature map and assuming the number of outputs of the $fc1$ layer is $F|{fc1|$, then the number of parameters in the $fc1$ layer is $W_fH_fCh_fF_{fc1}$.